GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience-api/index.md

 considered complete or indicative of the final implementation.
 Protected Audience API progress and status are discussed in the regular WICG meetings.

-The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing for Protected Audience API and other Privacy Sandbox APIs.
+The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timelines for Protected Audience API and other Privacy Sandbox APIs.

 {% endAside %}